 Applying at the U.S. Consulate or Embassy

-The next stage of the process is for Maria to be interviewed by a consular officer.
+A consular officer will interview Maria.
+This is the next stage of the process.
 At the time, she will have to submit documentation that includes:

 - Birth certificate